geheim01/Privacy-Preserving-Smartwatch-Health-Data-Generation-Using-DP-GANs/README.md

 ## Usage

 The repository consists of multiple notebooks representing the workflow of this work.
-Every notebook is one step of this workflow starting with the data preprocessing going over to the model training, synthezsing of the new synthesized dataset, to evaluating it with a newly trained respective stress detection model.
+Every notebook is one step of this workflow starting with the data preprocessing going over to the model training, synthesizing of the new generated dataset, to evaluating it with a newly trained respective stress detection model.

 **[01-Data](01-Data.ipynb)**

 The data is loaded from the original WESAD dataset preprocessed and saved within a new file under a new named file [wesad_preprocessed_1hz.csv](data/wesad/wesad_preprocessed_1hz.csv).
-You can skip downloading the 2,1GB WESAD dataset and preprocessing and work with the already preprocessed WESAD-
+You can skip downloading the 2,1GB WESAD dataset and preprocessing and work with the already preprocessed WESAD dataset.
+This consists of two numpy arrays [wesad_windows.npy](data/wesad/wesad_windows.npy) and [wesad_labels.npy](data/wesad/wesad_labels.npy).

 **[02-cGAN](02-cGAN-Model.ipynb)**

 This notebook focuses on training the cGAN model.
-It loads the preprocessed data from the previous 01-Data notebook and runs the training for the cGAN model for training.
+It loads the preprocessed data from the previous 01-Data notebook and runs the training for the cGAN model.

 **[02-TimeGAN](02-TimeGAN-Model.ipynb)**

 This notebook focuses on training the TimeGAN model.
-It loads the preprocessed data from the previous 01-Data notebook and runs the training for the TimeGAN model for training.
+It loads the preprocessed data from the previous 01-Data notebook and runs the training for the TimeGAN model.

 **[02-DGAN](02-DGAN-Model.ipynb)**

 This notebook focuses on training the DGAN model.
-It loads the preprocessed data from the previous 01-Data notebook and runs the training for the DGAN model for training.
+It loads the preprocessed data from the previous 01-Data notebook and runs the training for the DGAN model.

 **[03-Generator](03-Generator.ipynb)**